San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 #7 Rest Your Feet in Piazza del Duomo

 The eastern façade of the cathedral opens onto the wide and sloping Piazza del Duomo.
-Throngs of other tourists and busy locals pass through the square – but many choose to rest their weary feet by taking a seat on the church steps.
+Throngs of tourists and locals pass through the square – but many choose to rest their feet by taking a seat on the church steps.

 The odd-shaped square is surrounded by incredible architecture from the Middle Ages.
 In addition to the cathedral, Palazzo Comunale and Torre Grossa surround the space.